5 Tips To Remember When Traveling With Kids

-Don’t Over Do-It –
+1. Don’t Over Do-It

 Nothing is more stressful then tired kids and exhausted parents trying to enjoy adventuring around a new place.
 Be flexible and avoid a strict schedule.
 Nothing is more frustrating for kids/parents than to be so busy that they can’t enjoy themselves.
-Our most

-amazing trips have been those that allowed us to take a break in the afternoon and even to enjoy a nap.
+Our most amazing trips have been those that allowed us to take a break in the afternoon and even to enjoy a nap.
 Anytime we are planning a trip the first question my husband asks is “so when do we nap”, so this is as beneficially to the parents as it is the kids.
 This “nap” time or “down” time is not limited to younger kids.
 Taking an hour to relax at a park or have coffee in a downtown coffee shop is a great way to slow down and recharge.
-Let me give you an example of what can go wrong when you are over doing it.
+Let me give you an example of what can go wrong when you are overdoing it.

 We have found that the easiest solution to most every problem is a snack!
-Seems simply enough right?
-However, packing snacks for a family of 5 feels a lot like trying to store enough water to cross the dessert, it feels like an impossible task.
+Seems simple enough right?
+However, packing snacks for a family of 5 feels a lot like trying to store enough water to cross the desert, it feels like an impossible task.
 The good news is it can be done, Pinterest has some great snack ideas!
 If you notice that the kids are getting cranky take a moment to enjoy a snack and watch as the fuel to their body generates a smile on their face!

-Organize Backpacks for each kid –
+3. Organize Backpacks for Each Kid

 This is such a lifesaver for us.
 Whether traveling in the car, relaxing in the hotel or out walking the town, they all appreciate having their own things in their own backpacks.
 An hour of advance planning to organize their favorite things will provide you with hours of contentment.
 We love including a travel “scavenger hunt” list for them to find things we are going to see on our adventure.
 A backpack for each kid to carry just means mom and dad will look less like pack mules right?!

-Research Your Destinations –
+4. Research Your Destinations

-Nothing is worst than getting somewhere and realizing that you should have done more research or read more reviews!
+Nothing is worse than getting somewhere and realizing that you should have done more research or read more reviews!
 This has happened to me more times then I’d like to admit.
 Let me give you some examples of my poor planning.
 One time our family was visiting Atlanta, Georgia.
 I had planned to take the family to the aquarium.
 Once arriving I realized this cost way more than I had assumed it would be.
 We travel on a budget and a surprise $175 (not including food) was a real shock to me.
 Had I planned in advance I could have gotten discount tickets online or had budgeted for it.

-Embrace the Unplanned –
+5. Embrace the Unplanned

 When traveling with kids things rarely go as planned.
 We have experienced forgetting bags, 3 hours crying on a plane, the stomach flu & pink eye and so much more on our wild adventures.
 All I can say is embrace it!
 Just know in advance that there will be chaos and more than likely something crazy will happen but it adds to the priceless memories you will have.

-*What are your thoughts?
-We want to hear from you!
 What’s the biggest travel disaster you have experienced while traveling with kids?
 Comment below!